National language: Finland

-France

-French is the sole official language of France, according to Article 2 of the French Republic's constitution.

-Germany

-The official language of Germany is German, with over 95% of the country's population speaking it as their first language.

-Haiti

-Haiti's official languages are Haitian Creole and French.
-While French is the language used in the media, government and education, 90–95% of the country speak Haitian Creole as the home language while French is learned in school.

-Iceland

-Icelandic is the official language of Iceland.
-Icelandic is the language used in the media, government and education, 98% of the country speak Icelandic at home.

 India

-There is no national language for India as there are more than 780 languages and more than 19,000 dialects in India.
+India has no national language.
+Hindi and English are the official languages in India, according to Article 343(1) of the Constitution of India.
+Gujarat High Court has stated that there is no official record or order declaring Hindi as the national language of the country.

-The Union government uses Hindi and English as official languages, such as for parliamentary proceedings and texts of national laws.
-Communications between the union government and state governments are in Hindi with Region A and Region B states and in English with Region C states.
+The Union Government uses Hindi and English as official languages, such as for parliamentary proceedings and texts of federal laws.
+Communications between the Union Government and state governments are in Hindi with Region A and Region B states and in English with Region C states.
 State governments use their own native languages in official communications.
-They may adopt one or more of the 22 languages listed in the Indian constitution's eighth schedule—Assamese, Bengali, Bodo, Dogri, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Marathi, Meitei, Nepali, Odia, Punjabi, Sanskrit, Santali, Sindhi, Tamil, Telugu and Urdu.
-The Indian supreme court uses English as its sole official language; high courts in some states use other languages spoken in the state in addition to English.
+They may adopt one or more of the 21 languages listed in the Indian constitution's eighth schedule—Assamese, Bengali, Bodo, Gujarati, Hindi, Kannada, Kashmiri, Konkani, Maithili, Malayalam, Marathi, Meitei, Nepali, Odia, Punjabi, Sanskrit, Santali, Sindhi, Tamil, Telugu and Urdu.
+The Supreme Court of India uses English as its sole official language; high courts in some states use other languages spoken in the state in addition to English.

-Since 2004, the Indian government has accorded the status of classical language to languages of great antiquity and uniqueness.
-As of 2021, six languages—Tamil, Kannada, Malayalam, Odia, Sanskrit and Telugu—have been declared classical languages.
+The Supreme Court of India uses English in its proceedings and objects to attempts to make Hindi official in legal proceedings.

 Indonesia

-The official and national language of Indonesia is Indonesian.
-Indonesia has more than 700 living languages, making it the second most linguistically diverse country after Papua New Guinea.
+The official and national language of Indonesia is Indonesian, a language derived from Malay language.
+Indonesia has more than 700 living languages, making it the second most linguistically diverse country after neighboring Papua New Guinea.
 These 700+ languages, however, are without official status, and some are in danger of extinction.
 The largest local language is Javanese.

-Iran

-Persian (or Farsi) is recognised as the national language of Iran.

 Ireland

-Irish is recognised by the Constitution of Ireland as the national language and first official language of Ireland, and the English language is recognised as a second official language.
+Irish is recognised by the Constitution of Ireland as the national language and first official language of Ireland, with English designated a second official language.
+Despite this, Irish English is the primary language spoken in Ireland; government and parliamentary business is principally carried on in English.

 Israel

-Hebrew became the national language and the sole official language of Israel with the adoption of the Nation-State Bill in 2018, and Arabic was abolished as a co-official language and became recognized as a language with "special status" used in state institutions.
+Hebrew was identified as the national language of the State of Israel with the adoption of the Nation-State Bill in 2018, with Arabic recognized as a language with "special status" used in state institutions.
+One-fifth of the Israeli population (mostly Israeli Arabs) speak Arabic natively; they have the legal right to receive education and other services in Arabic.
+Arabic is rarely spoken in the Knesset, though permissible.